-As shown in fig. 5a, in the close neighboring of the fault (within 0.5 km from the perimeter of the fault), most of the aftershocks occur within one day after the occurrence of the inducing earthquake, and more than 1/3 of them already occur in the first hour.
-This is clearly not the case for further distance from the source: in the slice between 0.5 and 8.5 km from the fault, about half of the activity is exploited within about one year.
-The further we go apart from the source, the longer the time interval necessary for the exploitment of the triggered activity.
-In fact, in the distant zone (from 20 to 100 km from the fault) most of the triggered events occur longer than 20 years after the inducing earthquake (fig. 5b).
-The behavior shown in fig. 5a,b is illustrated also by the snapshots of the spatial distribution of the seismicity rate at different times.
-Figures 6, 7 and 8 clearly show how the distribution of aftershocks resembles that of the stress change (fig. 2) and how the time decay is different in the different slices.
-These also show how shadow zones (where the seismicity is inhibited) have a longer effect in time.
-It should be noted again that we make the assumption that the aftershocks occur
+As shown in Figure 5a, in the close neighboring of the fault (within 0.5 km from the perimeter of the fault), most of the aftershocks occur within one day after the occurrence of the inducing earthquake, and more than 1/3 of them occur already in the first hour.
+This is clearly not the case for further distance from the source: in the slice between 0.5 and $8.5 \ km$ from the fault, about half of the activity is exploited within about one year.
+The further we go apart from the source, the longer is the time interval necessary for the exploitment of the triggered activity.
+In fact, in the distant zone (from 20 to $100 \ km$ from the fault) most of the triggered events occur longer than 20 years after the inducing earthquake (Figure 5b).
+The behavior shown in Figure 5a and 5b is illustrated also by the snapshots of the spatial distribution of the seismicity rate at different times.
+Figures 6, 7 and 8 clearly show how the distribution of aftershocks resembles that of the stress change (Figure 2) and how the time decay is different in the different slices.
+These also show how shadow zones (where the seismicity is inhibited) have an effect longer in time.
+It should be noted again that we make the assumption that the aftershocks occur mainly on the fault plane and that these have the same focal mechanism of the causative event.